 Add some spice.
 This is my secret ingredient.
 After you've been to one or two of the coastal resorts, you could head for another one...or you could use that time for something completely different.
 Some of these options are easy and convenient — the Roman ruins of Pula, the hilltop hamlets of the Istrian interior, the imported-Austrian-resort feel of Opatija.
 But my favorites involve crossing borders and broadening horizons: the cities of Mostar and Sarajevo, in Bosnia-Herzegovina; and Montenegro's spectacular Bay of Kotor.
 A year after your trip, you'll barely remember the difference between all those little seaside towns you toured.
 But you'll never forget the mosques of Mostar.

 When to Go

-Peak Season: July and especially August are peak season, when just about everything is likely to be open very long hours daily (with occasional closures for a midafternoon siesta).
-It’s also the busiest time of year — boats, buses, and budget accommodations are packed to the gills.
+Peak Season: July and especially August are top-of-top season — boats, buses, and budget accommodations are packed to the gills.
 Visiting Croatia in July or August is like spending spring break in Florida — fun, but miserably crowded and hot.
-Hotels charge top dollar, and you’ll miss out on the "undiscovered" quality that pervades most of the region the rest of the year.
+Hotels charge top dollar, and you'll miss out on the "undiscovered" quality that pervades most of the region the rest of the year.

 Shoulder Season: Early May through June and September through early October are shoulder seasons.
-Within these time spans, late June and early September are nearly as crowded as peak season, but the rush subsides substantially in May and October; by the second week of October, restaurants are already starting to close down for the winter.
+Within these time spans, late June and early September are nearly as crowded as peak season (particularly on weekends at seaside towns), but the rush subsides substantially in May and October; by the second week of October, restaurants are already starting to close down for the winter.
 Shoulder season is my favorite time to visit — I enjoy the smaller crowds, milder weather, and less-frenzied locals.

 Cameron Hewitt is co-author of the Rick Steves Croatia & Slovenia guidebook.